emqx/neuron-docs/en_US/introduction.md

 # Introduction

-Neuron is an industrial application that can run on all kinds of IoT ultra-low resource hardware, supporting access to dozens of industrial protocols and converting to MQTT protocol to access the cloud-based IIoT platform, access to multiple devices or applications with various protocols simultaneously.
-Neuron provides a SQL-based stream processing rule engine to execute AI/ML logic.
-Make it to be a lightweight and powerful edge server, becoming the leader of the same product in the current market.
+Neuron is an industrial protocol gateway software running on various IoT edge gateway hardware.
+It aims to solve the problem of difficult unified access to device data in the context of Industry 4.0.

+Neuron can realize the interconnection between various Industrial IoT platform and devices by converting a wide varity of protocols into a standard unified IoT MQTT message, performing remote control command and data acquisition, utimately providing data support for the intelligent manufacturing.

+Neuron supports one-stop access to multiple devices with dozens of industrial protocols, and converts to MQTT protocol.
+With ultra-low resource consumption, it can be deployed natively or containerized in various edge hardware like X86, ARM, RISC-V and other architectures.
+However, users can achieve online gateway configuration management through the Web-based management dashboard.

+Neuron offers the following product features.
-- Multiple Industrial Protocols: Supports many protocols and devices such as Modbus, OPCUA, Siemens, Mitsubishi, Omron, IEC104 and BACnet;
+- Support for numerous protocols and devices such as [Modbus, OPCUA, Ethernet/IP, IEC104, BACnet and more](module-plugins/module-list.md).
-- Management web console: users can perform visual configuration in the browser to achieve cross-industrial equipment data access;
-- Northbound standard MQTT data transmission: according to the user-specified configuration, the data is sent to the specified MQTT message server;
+- Deliver data through northbound standard MQTT to a designated MQTT message server based on user-specified configurations.
-- Southbound driver connection: Neuron send control commands to the device and get back data.
+- Listen to southbound control device for data reporting and control the device by forwarding relevant control commands back to devices.
+- Has low memory footprint, less than 100k, can run on low configuration hardware.
-- Stream processing engine: Combined with the rule engine function provided by eKuiper, it can quickly realize streaming SQL rule-based device control;
+- Combine with the rule engine function provided by [eKuiper](https://www.lfedge.org/projects/ekuiper) to quickly implement rule-based device control.
-- Local data storage: realizing the storage and viewing of the original data of the device in local database;
+- Integrate with other application to control industrial devices, or to change parameters or labels, through [API](api.md) or [MQTT](mqtt.md) services.
+- Provide [management dashboard](dashboard-operation/login.md) for users to monitor data, device status and to manange configuration in a browser, enabling access to cross-industrial device data.
+- Support for encrypted TLS, HTTPS and JWT auth to ensure data security in transmission.